theonlyid/spectral/README.md

 >> py.help(spectral.contrast)
 ```

+### Adding untracked local files and folders <a name="custom"></a>

+You can add your own scripts or notebooks to folders, or your own folders to the repo, and make sure they aren't tracked.
+This will ensure you do not add them to the repository, or lose them if you pull a new version/release.

+#### Files

+Add the prefix "temp_" or "tmp_" (e.g. temp_analysis.m) to your files.
+Any file with that prefix will be ignored.
+Open [gitignore](.gitignore) for a complete list of files/folders ignored.

+#### Folders

+Ignoring an entire folder is very easy.
+Create a text document titled ".gitnore" and add the asterisk (*) symbol in the document and save it.
+This will ignore the entire folder.
+You can save data and custom scripts in such folders.

 ## 4. Documentation <a name="docs"></a>

 The modules have documentation in HTML and PDF format in the docs folder.
 There are also example notebooks.
 The best way to access the documentation is by cloning the repo and opening the HTML documentation in docs/spectral/html/index.html.